Pediatric Blood Pressure Chart

 What are current blood pressure guidelines for children?

 The current blood pressure guidelines for children are based on the Fourth Report of the National High Blood Pressure Education Program Working Group on High Blood Pressure in Children and Adolescents (2004).
-These guidelines define normal blood pressure for children based on age, sex, and height and provide a framework for diagnosing and managing hypertension in children.
+These guidelines are based on blood pressure and high blood pressure research studies and define normal blood pressure for children based on age, sex, and height, and provide a framework for diagnosing and managing hypertension in children.

 Join 10,000+ teams using Carepatron to be more productive